m-carini/m-carini.github.io/index.md

 **Project overview:** As a part of my Art of Forecasting course, we were asked to forecast the final score of Super Bowl LV.
 We were assigned teams where each member would contribute at least one forecast and the final result would be one ensembled score.

 For my piece, I submitted three models to the group.
-My first model was based on success rate metrics (passing success rate, running success rate, etc.) as well as season averages for in-game statistics (runs, turnovers, etc.).
+My first model was based on success rate metrics (passing success rate, running success rate, etc.) as well as season averages for in-game statistics (rushing yards, turnovers, etc.).
 I manually selected my variables based on p-values and stepwise linear regression.
 The model was run for Tampa Bay and Kansas City separately.
 The resulting score was 30 to 22 Tampa Bay.
 My second model was similar to my first model, however it only used success metrics and no in-game metrics.
 That model predicted 34 to 29 Tampa Bay.

 My third model was deemed a "lazy-man's ensemble" where I collected historic predictions from football experts (ESPN hosts, Sportscenter analysts, etc.).
 I then calculated the MAPE by source (ESPN, Sportscenter, NFL, etc.) and used an ensemble calculation by MAPE.
 The outcome of this model was 31 to 26 Kansas City.